Keyboard shortcuts

 Escaping

-HTML escaping is on by default, so if a user provides this as their name in the example above:
+HTML escaping is on by default for .html and .html.oxip files, so if a user provides this as their name in the example above:

 <script>alert('oh no');</script>